-Aching swollen legs, cold feet, limb pain while walking, or hard to heal foot or leg ulcers are symptoms of poor circulation present in chronic venous disease and/or peripheral arterial disease.
+CLINICAL ISSUES: Aching swollen legs, cold feet, limb pain while walking, or hard-to-heal foot or leg ulcers are symptoms of poor circulation present in chronic venous disease and/or peripheral arterial disease.

-FACT: The common denominator with total contact casting, walking boots, and Unna Boots is reduced range of motion (ROM) and disuse muscle atrophy.
+FACT: he common drawback with using total contact casting, walking boots, and Unna Boots is reduced range of motion (ROM) and disuse muscle atrophy.
 These products prevent normal foot propulsive and ankle flexion, leading to calf muscle pump dysfunction, decreased venous outflow, reduced arterial inflow, and delayed wound healing.

 The VeinOPlus Vascular device overcomes the inherent drawbacks associated with contact casting, walking boots, and Unna Boots, in terms of providing static compression and severely reducing ankle range of motion.
 In addition, patient compliance is low leading to poor outcomes.